Joseph Marx

 "Zigeuner" (Gipsy) for high voice and orchestra (1911).
 About 3 minutes.
 Lyrics by Max Geissler.

-Besides, Marx arranged five songs by Hugo Wolf for voice and orchestra (the scores are available at the Austrian National Library):
+Besides, Marx arranged five songs by Hugo Wolf for voice and orchestra:

 Choral works with/without orchestra: